Bringing visualisations to life

-We got in touch with Ezra to discover more about his creative style and award-winning international fashion film, Selenophilia.
+We got in touch with Ezra to discover more about his creative style and award-winning international fashion film, Selenophilia, directed by Dorhout Mees.
 Read what he had to say:

-Fabrik: Hi Ezra, we’re so happy to have you as a Hero!
+Fabrik: Hi Ezra!
+We’re happy to have you as a Hero!
 To start, would you like to share a bit more about yourself in your own words?

 Ezra Reverda: "Hi I'm Ezra Reverda, an Amsterdam based Cinematographer working on feature films, tv shows, commercials, fashion related projects and music videos.
 It all started with my mom taking me with her to all kinds of films when I was young.
 Italian black and white classics with Marcello Mastroanni, directed by Felini or films by Antonioni or Bertolucci, but also asian films such as; Raise the red Lantern or films from Wonk Kar Wai.
 It opened a new world and while I was already experimenting with photography I decided to move towards film.
 Working in a team, being socially challenged, the structure of prepping, shooting and finalising in post are aspects that I really love."

 Fabrik: How would you define your style as a Director of Photography?